I don’t mean to brag, but it is necessary to show that I have some results behind what I am going to explain (so that you might pay attention more!).

 But both show and battle have a limitation on time.
 Within a limited time, you have to stand out among others.
 The common mistake is that you want to show as much as you want without taking one very important essence into consideration: Audience.

 What audience want to see

 The tricky part of putting too much interest of performers can be ego, instead of what audience want or might see.
 It is related to how our brain works.
 Let’s take a look at the number below:

 What do you think about this?

 The number (100 and 3) itself does not represent scientific evidence.
-But the point here is, in many performance, performers tend to think that the more they show, the better, which is not true.
-The more things you show, the more the quality of each part diminishes, as it becomes difficult to know the main point.
+But the point here is, in many performance, performers tend to think that the more they show, the better, which is not true at all.
+In fact, the more things you show, the more the quality of each part diminishes, as it becomes difficult to know the main point.
 On the other hand, if you show 2-3 main points in the right moment, the impact of each will not diminish, and audience will remember those (as we cannot absorb so many things).

 Let’s take some example for dance show case.

-if you show 100 acrobatic movements in 3 minutes show, the impact of each will diminish.
+If you show 100 acrobatic movements in 3 minutes show (which I cannot do phyisically), the impact of each will diminish.
 On the other hand, if you include 2-3 in the right moment, audience will remember all of those (just like the cover image: the power of less!).

 Depending on the audience, you can adjust what you present.
 So you have to analyze who audiences are, and what they like to do.